digital-asset/daml-finance/QUICKSTART.md

 # Concerning Type Parameters

-The curious reader may have noticed that the signature we gave for `data Claim` is not quite what is in the library, where we have `data Claim t x a`.
-In our examples, we have specialised this to `type Claim' t x a = Claim Date Decimal a`.
-Parametrising these variables allows us to reason about `Observation`s that appear in`Claim`s as function-like objects.
+The curious reader may have noticed that the signature we gave for `data Claim` is not quite what is in the library, where we have `data Claim t x a o`.
+In our examples, we have specialised this to `type Claim' t x a o = Claim Date Decimal a a`.
+Parametrising these variables allows us to reason about `Asset`s and `Observation`s that appear in`Claim`s as function-like objects.
 The main use of this is to create claims with 'placeholders' for actual parameters, that can later be 'filled in' by mapping over them (`mapParams`).

 ## The Time Parameter